Hahn814/resume-builder/README.md

   - Provide one-click or shortcut-based PDF generation directly from the editor.
   - Document and maintain these tasks for ease of use and onboarding.

+- **Copilot Resume Suggestions:**
+  - Integrate GitHub Copilot to provide AI-powered suggestions for resume improvements directly in VS Code.
+  - Offer actionable feedback and keyword optimization for better ATS and recruiter visibility.

 **Contact:** For questions or improvements, reach out via GitHub.